libewa/rpi-best-practices/README.md

 #### Install Flatpak

 Flatpak is a package manager that installs all software in separate sandboxes.
-While this sometimes leads to limitations like with VSCode ([see above](#install-visual-studio-code)), it makes your system way more secure.
+While this sometimes leads to limitations, like with VSCode ([see above](#install-visual-studio-code)), it makes your system way more secure.

 To install Flatpak, run these commands: